Policy Statement (Pilot 2020) process

 The top 10 member ranked Policy Statements will be considered at the Convention.

-A policy resolution that is highly relevant, well researched, and salient with our values, will likely receive enough sponsors and rank highly on the resolution ranked ballot.
+A policy resolution that is highly relevant, well researched, and consistent with our values, will likely receive enough sponsors and rank highly on the resolution ranked ballot.

 Sharing your policy among members in advance and attending the convention will also be helpful.